SNET-ARCH/ubuntu-ansible/README.rst

 Once thats done then run one of the playbooks found in this repo.

-``setup_gnome.yml`` is used for setting up a Ubuntu Gnome environment using Gnome Shell.
+``ubuntu_role.ymll`` is used for setting up Repo, Package Install and  Ubuntu Gnome environment using Gnome Shell.

-For example, setting up a machine with Ubuntu Gnome would be done as follows:
+For example, setting up a machine with Ubuntu playbook would be done as follows:

 ::